-In the EU, there are two types of AEO approval, AEOC and AEOS.
+In the UK, as in the EU, there are two types of AEO approval, AEOC and AEOS.

 AEOC involves a check on management and record keeping systems, compliance with customs rules, financial solvency and evidencing standards of competence.